tango-controls/tango-kernel-followup/2018-09-14/Minutes.md

 # Minutes
 ## 1. cppTango News (cppTango 9.3.2rc, SonarQube, coverall, backports from Tango 10 development branch, ...)
+cppTango 9.3.2 has been (pre-)released this week.
+It is installed on parts of the ESRF control system since Tuesday 11th September 2018.
+No problem reported so far.
+Please test this version if you can.

+Igor integrated SonarQube and Coverall in cppTango.

 ## 2. Windows support (VS2017support, appveyor artefacts retention policy, Solaris contribution...)

+appveyor builds have been repaired thanks to the work done by Sébastien Gara and Reynald Bourtembourg.

+We will need to agree on a limited list of MSVC compilers to put in the automatic builds to avoid to slow them down too much.
+It is possible to build for all the old compilers and new compilers after every commit/PR, using APPVEYOR_BUILD_WORKER_IMAGE tweak variable as described in appveyor documentation (https://www.appveyor.com/docs/build-environment/#using-multiple-images-for-the-same-build) but we should still limit the number of compilers used for each build to speed up the builds.

 ## 3. Tango Source Distribution (Solaris contribution)